micmejia/bible-dump/NKJV/Ezekiel/Ezek 48.md

 by the border of Zebulun, from the east side to the west, Gad _shall have_ one _section;_

 ###### 28
-by the border of Gad, on the south side, toward the [^b]South, the border shall be from Tamar _to_ the waters of [^c]Meribah _by_ Kadesh, along the brook to the Great Sea.
+by the border of Gad, on the south side, toward the South, the border shall be from Tamar _to_ the waters of Meribah _by_ Kadesh, along the brook to the Great Sea.

 ###### 29
 This _is_ the land which you shall divide by lot as an inheritance among the tribes of Israel, and these _are_ their portions," says the Lord God. ## The Gates of the City and Its Name